top of page

 Elric stirred and opened one eye.
 Someone had stabbed him.
 He was riding a wild stallion and someone had snuck up and jabbed a lance into his side.
 It was annoying, and it made no sense.

-“Get up,” Kiyla whispered.
+“Get up.”
+Kiyla tapped on Elric’s tent.
 “Your turn.”

 With the onset of night, the Brack had cooled and changed its tune as one might change a set of clothes.
-The constant din of midges gave way to a chorus of high-pitched tree frogs competed with rumbling bull frogs, a chorus of crickets, and the oscillating buzz of cicadas.
+The constant din of midges gave way to a chorus of high-pitched tree frogs competing with rumbling bull frogs, a chorus of crickets, and the oscillating buzz of cicadas.
 It was a maddening racket, and Elric wondered how he ever got to sleep in the first place.

 Kiyla shook her head.
 “Stuff’s out there.
 It ain’t botherin’ us.”